Gruppo Bertone: 2000s–present

 The AKKA Technologies group subsequently sold the Bertone brand to Ideactive, a company owned by Mauro and Jean-Franck Ricci.
 In 2022, the two Ricci brothers revived the Bertone brand.
 The first in a series of limited edition vehicles, the GB110, was launched in December 2022.
 In June 2024, the Bertone GB110 was publicly unveiled at Top Marques Monaco.
+In 2026, Bertone introduced the Runabout, a rear mid-engine sports car with a Toyota-sourced V6 engine, limited to 25 units, with a design inspired by the 1969 Autobianchi A112 Runabout concept car.